 Visual surveillance is used for discharge detection.
 Visual inspections are an important component of leak and spill detection because automated systems may not detect small leaks and spills.
-The drilling vessel and fuel-transfer operations will be closely monitored at all times.
-Operations will be staffed 24 hr per day by drilling personnel.
+The drillship and fuel-transfer operations will be closely monitored at all times (see Section N.4.1.5).
+Operations will be staffed 24 hours per day by drilling personnel.
 Once per day facility personnel will visually inspect tankage, sumps, and drains for indications of oil leaks.
 Piping, valves, pumps, and other machinery will also be visually inspected as part of the daily routine.
-Any oil leaks or spills that are contained on-board will be noted, the source of the spill will be located and corrected, and the oil spill will be cleaned up.
+Any oil leaks or spills that are contained on board will be noted, the source of the spill will be located and corrected, and the oil spill will be cleaned up.
 During drilling, drillers continually monitor the drilling equipment and will stop drilling if unsafe conditions are observed.